opencord/cord/docs/quickstart_physical.md

 ### Update Information in XOS

-Once the `vtn-external.yaml` and `cord-services.yaml` files have been edited as described above, push them to XOS by running the following in the `service-profile/cord-pod` directory:
+Once the `vtn-external.yaml` and `cord-services.yaml` files have been edited as described above, push them to XOS by running the following:

 ```
 make vtn